tavando/Statamify/README.md

 - **Different types** - percentage, fixed, free shipping
 - **Limits** - limit per users, countries, total usage, date range

+### 2.5.
+Cart
+- **Instances** - there can be many instances of different carts.
+It can be helpful for example to create Wishlist (so one cart is CART, and second instance is WISHLIST)

 <a name="api"></a>
 ## 3. API
 Below are API ends to use with Statamify.
 Remember to use CSRF _token for POST ends